Anbox is deprecated now as its development has stalled, and its founding developer has acknowledged this.

 You can check out our Waydroid installation guide:

-The guide is available here for any references.
+The guide will be available here for any references.

 While trying to get Anbox running, you would probably get stuck somewhere and find it all confusing, just like it was for me before getting it running.